VitalLabs/probe/README.md

 ```

 ### Data de-duplication policy

 It is possible for multiple subscribers to send the same state map to the same sink,
 resulting in duplicates.
 By default all state maps are passed to a given sink, however
 we can set a policy on the sink if we want to alter that behavior.
-Three ready made
+Four ready made
 policies exist and are as follows:

  * `:all` -- default policy setting.
 All state maps passed.
  * `:unique` -- A copy of each distinct state map is passed to the sink.
  * `:first` -- the first non nil state map found is passed to the sink.
+ * `:none` -- no state passed.
+This also prevents any subscription transforms from executing for subscriptions to the sink.

 You can optionally create your own policy function, provided that it returns a list
 of maps of the form `{:sub <subscriber> :new-state <state after (:transform sub) is applied>}` and takes two args, state (map) and subscribers (seq of subscribers).